The Fish Lady

 For a while, early on in my career, I could have been known as the Fish Lady.

-It took so long and required so much effort to make a quilt that my work was priced far beyond most peoples’ budgets.
+The time and effort I put into such quilts required that they needed to be likely priced beyond most peoples’ budgets.
 This fact bothered me.
-I had received such a positive response from people of all types—men and women, rich and not so—that I wanted to share my quilts with everyone.
+I had received such a positive response from people of all walks of life—women and men, well-off and not so much—that I wanted to share my quilts with everyone.

-Also around that time, the early 1990s, I made my first really successful quilt, “Elements,” which won best in show at an exhibit at the League of New Hampshire Craftsmen annual fair.
+Also around that time, the early 1990s, I created my first really successful collage quilt, “Elements,” which won best in show at an exhibit at the League of New Hampshire Craftsmen Annual Fair.
 The piece is a personification of the four elements.
 In order to make each portrait unique and representative of earth, air, fire, or water, I used bright, non-realistic colors basically for the first time.
 After that, I wanted to use MORE of those colors in whatever I did.

 The Subject of the Matter

-So I started looking for colorful subject matter I could market to the public.
-Eventually I found a book of tropical fish—an old one with full color plates of the species.
+So I started looking for colorful subject matter I could sell to the public.
+Eventually I found a book of tropical fish—a reprint from the 1800’s with full color plates of the species.
 I immediately knew I was on to something.

 First of all, the fish were naturally bright and patterned.
 You know me and color.
 I love it.
 And it didn’t take me long to realize that almost nobody would know (and nobody would care) if I made them even more colorful.
 I could also tinker with their anatomy, making fins and gills and tails even more fanciful.

-But also important was the fact that I could make them small enough to finish in a reasonable amount of time (a week or less), keeping the price point low, while still making a decent part-time wage.
+But also important was the fact that as relatively simpler fishy subjects, they would work as smaller sized collages—small enough to finish in a reasonable amount of time (a week or less), keeping the price point low, while still making a decent part-time wage.
 Many of my fish averaged 12 x 16 inches, which fit nicely into the 16 x 20 inch frames that I was making every day in my job as a picture framer.
-But many were even smaller, as tiny as 4 x 6 inches.
+But some were even smaller, as tiny as 4 x 6 inches.

 Beginnings